nashville-software-school/client-side-mastery/book-5-a-sink-repair/README.md

 # Book 6 - A Sink Repair Service

-In this book, you will be introduced to the basics of asynchronous programming and working with Web APIs.
-This book marks the end of your Vanilla JavaScript education.
-There are many projects and topics of exploration available to you before you begin your React journey.

 ## Chapters

 | # | 🔧 💧 <br/> A Sink Repair <sub> <br/> (_Guided Tour_)</sub> | 🤡 <br/> Buttons the Clown |